bhstark2/latency/report.md

 upstream direction from the end user into the core network, respectively.
-For network operators more generally, understanding the latency performance of the network generally involves measuring the latency across multiple network segments (e.g. the home network, the access network, the metro core, etc.).
+For network operators more generally, understanding the latency performance of the network generally involves measuring the latency across multiple network segments (e.g., the home network, the access network, the metro core, etc.).

 Latency has been an accepted performance metric of interest since the